Constipation and Nausea: Are they related?

 Apple Cider Vinegar is a traditional yet very effective remedy for boosting digestive function, and may also help relieve nausea and sickness.
 It is worth starting with a small amount of Apple Cider Vinegar and building it up gradually, particularly if you have a sensitive system, as it may prove to be very effective and it is a good idea to let your system get used to it.
 Start with a 1/4 capful of vinegar in a small amount of water approximately 30 minutes before meals and then increase to a capful if well tolerated.

-Both peppermint and fennel tea are considered to be digestive aids, and have a soothing and carminative effect on the digestive system.
+Both peppermint and fennel tea are considered to be digestive aids, and have a soothing and carminative effect on the digestive system5.
 This can help to reduce symptoms of IBS such as cramping, and also help digestion with the aim of improving constipation.
+Ginger is historically renowned for its benefits as an anti-emetic (anti-sickness) herb.
+Try grating it into hot water, or eating sugar-free ginger biscuits to help alleviate a feeling of nausea.

 When should I seek medical advice?